zer2/fantasy-basketball-optimizer/about/turnovers.md

 |Result- placement | First | Second | Third | Fourth |

 Ignoring the player minutes per game numbers, one might naively infer two effects
 - 1: Investing in turnovers leads to a better performance in turnovers.
-Evidence:
+The evidence is
   - Drafters B and D invested in turnovers, and were middling/good in them
   - Drafters A and C did not invest in turnovers, and were middling/bad in them
 - 2: Doing better in turnovers leads to doing worse in the league.
-Evidence:
+The evidence is
   - Performing well in turnovers leads to an average placement of third place (drafter C finished third)
   - Performing average in turnovers leads to an average placement of between second and third place (drafter A finished first, drafter D finished fourth)
   - Performing badly in turnovers leads to an average of second place (drafter B finished second)